 A practical closing note

-The strongest bonding process usually does not look dramatic.
+The strongest ACF bonding machine process usually does not look dramatic.
 It looks steady.
 The flex sits flat, the corners agree with the center, and the first sample and the third sample tell the same story.
 That is the kind of process worth building around, whether the work happens on a phone repair bench, in a refurbishment room, or inside a display-module lab.

 For teams comparing workflows or refining a process window, Jiutu’s ACF bonding machine, the constant heating bonding machine, and the broader optical bonding machine collection are a useful place to compare thermal style, application fit, and bench workflow.